SU-NCS/Intro_to_programming/course-overview.md

 ## Activity 2: Intro to Repl.it & Python3

-In the second activity for this week, we introduces variables and write our first program.
+In the second activity for this week, we introduce variables and write our first program.

 * Challenge: Sign up for CodeAnywhere and create first Python program \(introduce self\)
 * Understand what a variable is and how to create one